[ 阅读 ] 推理题 目的题

 B. As a result, the rapid development of protein-rich detritus improves animals’ ability to survive the higher summer temperatures of small bodies ofwater.

-faster development is important, higher temperatures and protein-rich detritus help animals to develop quickly.
+C. As a result, in smaller pools of water, where faster development is important, higher temperatures and protein-rich detritus help animals to develop quickly.

 D. As a result, the rapid development of animals in transient waters would enhance the protein-rich detritus of these smaller bodies of water.